compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step5.md

 This program is very repetitive.
 Each line is basically of the form `(= (* a a) (+ (* b b) (* c c)))`, where `a`, `b`, and `c` are the numbers in the Pythagorean triple we want to check.
 We can retrieve the original program from this abstracted version simply by substituting values in for `a`, `b`, and `c`.

-This combination of abstraction and substitution is known as *parameterisation*.
+Using this method to capture behaviour and abstract over values is known as *function abstraction*, and is a special form of a more general process known as *parameterisation*.
+Parameterisation is one of the core tools of programming language theory, as it allows us to work with entire (infinite!) families of programs at a time, rather than just specific arbitrary programs.

-Functions as a language feature allow us to perform the parameterisation we just did above by hand inside of our programs mechanically.
+Functions as a language feature allow us to perform the function abstraction we just did above by hand inside of our programs mechanically.
 For example, we could write the above example on Pythagorean triples as:
 ```scheme
 (define square (n)